senzing-garage/kubernetes-demo/docs/helm-postgresql-demo/README.md

 1. Reads JSON lines from a file on the internet.
 1. Sends each JSON line as a message to a Kafka topic.
 1. Reads messages from the Kafka topic and inserts into Senzing.
-    1. In this implementation, Senzing keeps its data in an IBM Db2 database.
+    1. In this implementation, Senzing keeps its data in a PostgreSQL database.
 1. Reads information from Senzing via [Senzing REST API](https://github.com/Senzing/senzing-rest-api) server.

 The following diagram shows the relationship of the Helm charts, docker containers, and code in this Kubernetes demonstration.